WorldAfterCapital/WorldAfterCapital/part-three/Economic.md

 When you have to work pretty much every free hour just to meet your basic needs and/or have no control over your schedule, you cannot effectively volunteer.
 Providing people with UBI has the potential to vastly increase the number of volunteers.
 It won&apos;t do this all by itself; we will also require changes in attitude, but historically people have thought differently about volunteering.

-UBI&apos;s second big impact on the Labor Market is its potentially dramatic expansion of the reach and importance of various types of crowdfunding.
+UBI&apos;s second big impact on the Labor Market is dramatically expand the scope for entrepreneurial activity.
+A lot of people would like to start a local business, such as a nail salon or a restaurant, but have no financial cushion and so can never quit their job to give it a try.
+UBI changes that which is why I sometimes refer to it as &ldquo;seed money for everyone.&rdquo; More businesses getting started in a community means more opportunities for fulfilling local employment.

+Once they get going some of these new ventures can receive more traditional financing, including bank lending and venture capital, but UBI also has the potential to significantly expand the reach and importance of crowdfunding.
 If your basic needs are taken care of, you will be much more likely to want to start an activity that has the potential to attract some crowdfunding, such as recording music videos and putting them up on YouTube.
 Also, if your basic needs are taken care of, you will be much more likely to use a fraction of any income you make to participate in crowdfunding.

 ## UBI as a Moral Imperative